grettel13/dsp/lessons/statistics/3-1-actual_biased.md

 ![Hist - raw number of children](raw_num_children.png)

-Then I represented the values as percentages of the full data set using the pmf.
+Then I represented the values as probabilities using the pmf.

 ```{python}
 pmf = thinkstats2.Pmf(resp.numkdhh, label='actual')